 On Friday, October 25, 2013 (year of our Lord, Praise Him.
-PRAISE HIM.), Hillary Fine Timmel took her first carousel ride.
+PRAISE HIM.), my daughter Hillary took her first carousel ride.

 It was mostly uneventful; when the rig started moving, she was a little startled, but overall nothing to write home (or a blog) about.